Skip to main content

 InitiatorName= <initiator_name>

-Specify <initiator_name> — iSCSI initiator name.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section network volumes and Storage → tab network volumes → disk page → block Configuring an iSCSI connection → field Initiator name.
+Specify <initiator_name> — the iSCSI initiator name.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring an iSCSI connection → field Initiator name.

 12. Restart iSCSI: